 For a detailed explanation of colour temperature read our article here.

 The colour rendering of LEDs varies quite markedly between brands.
 For some applications, this is not particularly important, but for ambient lighting, it is important to check the quality of light emitted.

 The LEDs that we offer for ambient lighting all have good colour rendering, comparable to that of a good quality fluorescent tube.
 Many manufacturers do not, however, quote a colour rendering index for their LEDs so we are rarely able to quote specific figures.

-LEDs give off relatively little heat but do run reasonably warm and often incorporate a heat sink to dissipate any excess heat and maintain the LEDs at optimum operating temperature.
+LED bulbs give off relatively little heat but do run reasonably warm and often incorporate a heat sink to dissipate any excess heat and maintain the LEDs at optimum operating temperature.
 Compact lamps such as miniature spotlights can thus still get reasonably warm whereas larger bulbs and candles are certainly cool enough to touch when operating.

-The one area where LEDs really score highly is in their rated operating life which typically ranges from 20,000 to 50,000 hours.
-This is 20 to 50 times longer than a typical incandescent lamp so LEDs are ideal for use in areas where maintenance is difficult or long life is important.
+The one area where LED bulbs score highly is in their rated operating life which typically ranges from 10,000 to 50,000 hours.
+This is 10 to 50 times longer than a typical incandescent lamp so LEDs are ideal for use in areas where maintenance is difficult or long life is important.

 You can view our entire range of LED light bulbs here.